ORCCA: Optimal Randomized Canonical Correlation Analysis: Canonical Correlation Analysis with Score-Based Random Features Selection

-We now propose an adaptation of the scoring rule \eqref{q} for CCA, where the center matrix $\Bb$ is selected particularly for maximizing the total canonical correlations.
+We now propose the adaptations of the scoring rule \eqref{q} for CCA, where the center matrix $\Bb$ is selected particularly for maximizing the total canonical correlation.
 We start with an important special case of $d_y=1$ due to the natural connection to supervised learning.
-We will use index $x$ for any quantity in relation to $\Xb$, and $y$ for any quantity in relation to $\Yb$.
+We will use index $x$ for any quantity in relation to $\Xb$, and $y$ for any quantity in relation to $\Yb$. {}

-{\bf Optimal Randomized Canonical Correlation Analysis 1 ($\mathbf{d_y=1}$ and linear $\Kb_y$):} We first consider the scenario where $\Xb\in \R^{n\times d_x}$ is mapped into a nonlinear space $\Zb_x \in \R^{n\times M}$ (using random features) following \eqref{trasformed matrix}.
-On the other hand, $\Yb=\yb\in \R^n$ remains in its original space (with $d_y=1$).
-It is well-known that if $\yb=\Zb_x\alphab$ for some $\alphab \in \R^M$, perfect (linear) correlation is achieved between $\yb$ and $\Zb_x$ in view of \eqref{LCC} (with $\mu_x=\mu_y=0$ and $n>d_x$), simply because $\yb$ is a linear combination of the columns of $\Zb_x$.
+{\bf Optimal Randomized Canonical Correlation Analysis 1 ($\mathbf{d_y=1}$ and linear $\Kb_y$):} We consider the scenario where $\Xb\in \R^{n\times d_x}$ is mapped into a nonlinear space $\Zb_x \in \R^{n\times M}$ (using random features) following \eqref{trasformed matrix}.
+On the other hand, $\Yb=\yb\in \R^n$ remains in its original space (with $d_y=1$ and $\Kb_y = \yb\yb^\top$).
+It is well-known that if $\yb=\Zb_x\alphab$ for some $\alphab \in \R^M$, perfect (linear) correlation is achieved between $\yb$ and $\Zb_x$ (with $\mu_x=\mu_y=0$ and $n>d_x$), simply because $\yb$ is a linear combination of the columns of $\Zb_x$.
 This motivates the idea that sampling schemes that are good for supervised learning may be natural candidates for CCA in that with $\yb=\Zb_x\alphab$ we can achieve perfect correlation.
-The following proposition finds the optimal scoring rule of form \eqref{q} that maximizes the total canonical correlations.
+The following proposition finds the optimal scoring rule of form \eqref{q} that maximizes the total canonical correlation.

 \begin{proposition} Consider KCCA in \eqref{KCC} with $\mu_x=\mu_y=\mu$, a nonlinear kernel matrix $\Kb_x$ and a linear kernel $\Kb_y=\yb\yb^\top$.
-If we approximate $\Kb_x\approx \Zb_x\Zb_x^\top$ only in the right block matrix of \eqref{KCC}, the optimal scoring rule maximizing the total canonical correlations can be expressed as
+If we approximate $\Kb_x\approx \Zb_x\Zb_x^\top$ only in the right block matrix of \eqref{KCC}, the optimal scoring rule maximizing the total canonical correlation can be expressed as

 for any $\omegab\in \Omega_x \subseteq \R^{d_x}$.
 The scoring rule above corresponds to \eqref{q} with $\Bb=(\Kb_x+\mu\Ib)^{-1}\yb\yb^\top.$ \end{proposition} Interestingly, the principled way of choosing $\Bb$ that maximizes total CCA leads to a feature selection rule that was not previously investigated.
 It is clear that the score function in \eqref{PORCCA} is different from LS \eqref{qelss} and EERF \eqref{qeerf}.
 While the scoring rule \eqref{PORCCA} optimizes canonical correlations in view of Proposition \ref{P1}, calculating $\Bb$ would cost $O(n^3)$, which is not scalable to large datasets.
 The following corollary offers an approximated solution to avoid this issue. \begin{corollary} For any finite pool of random features $\{\omegab_m\}_{m=1}^{M_0}$, instead of selecting according to the scoring rule \eqref{PORCCA}, we can approximate the scoring rule with the following empirical score